Shreyans06/OtsuAlgorithm/README.md

-# Otsu's Algorithm
+### Otsu's Algorithm for Image Thresholding
-An implementation of Otsu's method for automatic image thresholding in Python.

-# Introduction
-Otsu's method is a widely used technique for automatically determining an optimal threshold for image binarization.
-This repository contains a Python implementation of Otsu's Algorithm, allowing you to easily apply it to grayscale images.
+This repository demonstrates the implementation of Otsu's algorithm, a popular method for image thresholding.
+Otsu’s method calculates the optimal threshold by minimizing intra-class variance, which is particularly useful for separating foreground and background in grayscale images

+Features
+- Image Thresholding: Automatic calculation of optimal threshold value for image segmentation
+- Otsu’s Algorithm: Implementation of the algorithm to binarize grayscale images
+- Python Implementation: The algorithm is implemented in Python for ease of use